ADBond/bga-calypso/README.md

   * partly done but needs checking/careful eye
 * ~~rename those damn variables to keep a shred of self-consistency~~ check below, do as we go
   *  a bunch of stuff could be cleared up on 'type', e.g. are they _id's_, or descriptors, or what?
-* check that the all the cards exist at all times, and get dealt out over the course of a round
+* ~~check that the all the cards exist at all times, and get dealt out over the course of a round~~
+  * mostly okay, but needs checking
 * Add a separate code licence, and make repo public once that's done

 ### Display